PetrFila/NodeJS-CRUD/README.md

 - run `knex migrate:latest` for the migration
 - checkout the new table in the database `psql nameOfTheDatabase` and then `\dt` to display tables
 - `\d tableName` will display the structure of the table

+#### Seed file

+- run `knex seed:make 01_sticker` It's a good practice to name the seed files with numbers as they run in alphabetical order
+- created a file 'stickers.js' and pasted sample data in it as an array of JSON objects.
+This array is exported to '01_sticker.js' file
+- migrate the seed data to the database `knex seed:run`
+- checkout the database same as before plus use SQL query `SELECT * FROM sticker;` (where sticker is the table name)